 Visualizations are the quickest way of communicating insights found in the data.
 Choosing the right visualization is a vital component of effectively sharing information across an organization.
 A few overarching things to consider:

 - Think about how other viewers of a visualization will interpret and take action on what they see.
 Be sure to focus on actionable metrics over vanity metrics.

 - Use the simplest visualization possible to communicate a message.
 Overcomplicated visualizations are difficult to understand quickly, and easy to misinterpret.

 - Use consistent colors (use a built-in color palette or implement a custom color palette to help with this).

-- Consider using a bar chart over a column chart when the dimension axis labels are long.
+- Consider using a bar chart over a column chart when dimension axis labels are long.

-- Use horizontal labels whenever possible to ensure that they are readable.
+- Use horizontal labels whenever possible, to ensure they are readable.

-- The measure axis should typically start at 0 to avoid misleading viewers (but can be unpinned from 0 in circumstances in which the insight that is being shown is completely lost otherwise i.e. very small differences or changes across data points).
+- The measure axis should typically start at 0 to avoid misleading viewers (but can be unpinned from 0 in circumstances where the insight being shown is completely lost otherwise, i.e. very small differences or changes across data points).